Skiing vs Snowboarding

 Snowboarders will need to ride up with just one foot attached to the board

 Skiers also have an easier time negotiating flat areas and traverses.
-Beginners can use their poles and shuffle their feet along almost like you’re walking.
+Beginners can use your poles and shuffle your feet along almost like you’re walking.
 As you spend more time in the sport, you’ll learn to “skate” on your skis.

 Snowboarders will need to undo a binding and hop/slide along, like a skateboarder heading down the sidewalk.
 This means that venturing into the backcountry is also generally easier for skiers.

-Injuries do sometimes happen.
-Skis lend themselves to falling more gracefully and often manage to land on a hip or side.
+Even though we don’t like to dwell on it, injuries do sometimes happen.
+Skis lend themselves to falling more gracefully if you have any say in the matter: you can often manage to land on a hip or your side.
 The downside is, if your wreck is gnarly enough, you can risk a knee injury.
 In fact, many people with a history of knee problems opt for snowboarding.

 In snowboarding, when you fall it’s seldom onto your side.
 Ideally, you’ll go down on your backside and just wind up in a sitting position, perhaps with a sore tailbone, but if you catch your front edge, you’re going to fall face first.
 Most snowboarding injuries involve the wrists and arms from people trying to catch themselves.

-One of the least enjoyable parts of skiing is the footwear.
-Walking in ski boots and taking the stair can be a chore, and since they’re relatively heavy carrying them isn’t always great, especially since you’ll also be carrying skis and poles.
+One of the least enjoyable parts of skiing – even for those of us who love it – is the footwear.
+Walking from the parking lot in ski boots can be a chore, and since they’re relatively heavy carrying them isn’t always great, either – especially since you’ll also be carrying skis and poles.
+If the lodge has stairs, it might take you a while to get the hang of negotiating them.
+But don’t feel bad – we’ve all been there.

 Snowboard boots aren’t as cumbersome.
-They’re closer to normal winter boots, and allow a more natural walking motion when you’re not on your board and getting around will be a lot easier than skiers.
+They’re closer to normal winter boots, and allow a more natural walking motion when you’re not on your board.
+That means, when you stop for lunch or hit the après scene, getting around will be a lot easier than it will be for your friends who ski.
+The same goes for the trip to and from the parking lot, too – and of course, you’ll only have to carry the one board!

 Snowboards are definitely more comfortable to walk in

-Despite the occasional “tribalism” between skiers and snowboarders (and the fact that three U.S. resorts still don’t allow snowboarding - Deer Valley, Alta and Mad River Glen), almost all of us agree that getting up on the slopes is better than staying at home, regardless of how you make your way down.
+Despite the occasional “tribalism” between skiers and snowboarders (and the fact that three U.S. resorts still don’t allow snowboarding), almost all of us agree that getting up on the slopes is better than staying at home, regardless of how you make your way down.
 Hopefully, we’ve given you some things to think about in making your decision, and – as we said – you can always try both.
 The important thing is to get out there and get after it!
-Discover essential advice for packing your first ski trip and a packing list is also handy.